academe/Omnipay-GiroCheckout/README.md

 ### Basic Authorize

-A simple authoirze will look likle this:
+A simple authorize will look like this:

 ```php
 $gateway->setPaymentType(Gateway::PAYMENT_TYPE_CREDIT_CARD);